Wei-M-Wei/HDcluster/README.md

 <p align="center">
   <img src="CodeCogsEqn.png" alt="Formula" />
 </p>
 where the corrected standard error refers to the estimator obtained without cross-fitting.
-For the estimator using cross-fitting, we recommend referring to the paper [^1] for further details.
+For the estimator using cross-fitting, we recommend referring to the paper [^1].

 ## Example
 ```{r }